 Moderate Risk Project with stand- alone assessment and management plan Drafts of any stand-alone targeted assessments and management plans At least 30 days prior to PAC if assessment conducted as part of project preparation If undertaken as part of project implementation, must be disclosed and consulted on at least 30 days prior to implementation of any activities that may cause adverse social and environmental impacts At a minimum, ensure that a summary report of the draft assessment and management plan is translated into local languages and made available in an accessible location together with the draft assessment and management plan Disclose draft ProDoc Posted on UNDP unit (e.g. CO) website Substantial Risk and High Risk Project Disclose draft ESMFs, ESIAs or SESAs including any draft management plans.
 ESIAs and SESAs also require that a summary report be prepared in order to provide an adequate, accurate and impartial evaluation and presentation of the issues and conclusions of the technical assessment.
 This report must be presented in an understandable format and in an appropriate language(s), including a non- technical summation that can be understood by many stakeholders in order to facilitate and encourage comments.
 A summary report of the ESMF should also be so developed and shared.
-At least 120 days prior to PAC if assessment conducted as part of project preparation If undertaken as part of project, must be disclosed and consulted on at least 120 days prior to implementation of any activities that may cause adverse social and environmental impacts At a minimum, ensure that a summary report of the draft assessment and management plan is translated into local languages and made available in an accessible location together with the draft assessment and management plan Disclose draft ProDoc Posted on UNDP unit (e.g. CO) website Final social and environmental assessments and associated management plans Stand-alone targeted assessments for Moderate Risk projects and ESIAs/SESAs for High Risk Projects and any management plans • Upon receipt.
+At least 60 days for Substantial Risk projects and at least 120 days for High Risk projects prior to PAC if assessment conducted as part of project preparation If undertaken as part of project, must be disclosed and consulted on at least 60 days for Substantial Risk projects and at least 120 days for High Risk projects prior to implementation of any activities that may cause adverse social and environmental impacts At a minimum, ensure that a summary report of the draft assessment and management plan is translated into local languages and made available in an accessible location together with the draft assessment and management plan Disclose draft ProDoc Posted on UNDP unit (e.g. CO) website Final social and environmental assessments and associated management plans Stand-alone targeted assessments for Moderate Risk projects and ESIAs/SESAs for High Risk Projects and any management plans Upon receipt.
 Needs to be prior to the PAC if assessment conducted as part of project preparation, or if undertaken as part of project, before implementation of any activities that may cause adverse social and environmental impacts At a minimum, ensure that a summary report of the final assessment and management plan is translated into local languages and made available in an accessible location together with the final assessment and management plan Posted on UNDP unit (e.g. CO) website